HarrisMartin: JPML Establishes Breast Implant MDL Docket, Sends Claims to New Jersey

 December 18, 2019

-WASHINGTON, D.C. –– The U.S. Judicial Panel on Multidistrict Litigation has opted to create a multidistrict litigation docket for claims asserted against Allergan for its Biocell textured breast implants, sending the lawsuits to the District of New Jersey.
+WASHINGTON, D.C. –– The U.S. Judicial Panel on Multidistrict Litigation has created a multidistrict litigation docket for claims asserted against Allergan for its Biocell textured breast implants, sending the lawsuits to the District of New Jersey.

 The JPML issued the transfer order on Dec.
 18, assigning Hon.
 Brian R. Martinotti of the U.S. District Court for the District of New Jersey to oversee coordinated pretrial proceedings.